-commonly available and are already used to estimate the pollution decay function in the first step.
+When we estimate the causal effect of pollution in the second step, we instrument for the endogeneity of focal-city air pollution using the air quality of the nearest nearby city conditional on wind blowing toward the focal city.
+Although other instruments could be used, this instrument is convenient because the required data (daily pollution and wind measures) are commonly available and are already used to estimate the pollution decay function in the first step.
 The exogeneity of this instrument requires high-frequency data for two reasons.
-First, to capture wind direction shifts precisely enough and, second, to preclude confounding factors affecting both nearby-city pollution and focal-city economic outcomes that might occur over longer time periods (in particular interregional economic shocks).4 We provide evidence that daily data are frequent enough but higher levels of aggregation are not.
+First, to capture wind direction shifts precisely enough and, second, to preclude confounding factors affecting both nearby-city pollution and focal-city economic outcomes that might occur over longer time periods (in particular inter-regional economic shocks).4 We provide evidence that daily data are frequent enough but higher levels of aggregation are not.

 To combine the daily instrumenting data with the annual outcome data, we employ mixed two-stage least squares (M2SLS) (Dhrymes and Lleras-Muney, 2006), a methodology for implementing 2SLS with different levels of aggregation in the two stages.
-While the daily instrumenting data can be annualized (conditional on wind direction) to use Wald 2SLS, we show in our application that this results in very inefficient estimates relative to M2SLS.
-This is likely to be the case in estimating the effect of pollution on other annual outcomes because of the information loss that occurs when daily data is averaged to the annual level in the first stage.
+While the daily instrumenting data can be annualized (conditional on wind direction) and Wald 2SLS applied, we show in our application that this results in inefficient estimates relative to M2SLS.
+The latter allows within-year controls to be included in the first stage generating more precise predicted values of the instrument.

-We demonstrate this approach by estimating the effect of trans-city drifts of particulate matter less than 10 micrograms in diameter (PM{10}) on short-run manufacturing labor productivity in China using a large firm-level data set from 2001 to 2007.
-A one μg/m3 annual increase in PM10 in a city within 50 kilometers decreases the average firm's annual labor productivity by CNY 16,248 (0.106%).5 This effect declines quickly to CNY 2,847 (0.019%) for nearby cities at 550-600 kilometers after which it declines slowly to zero at about 1,000 kilometers compared to a local effect of CNY 45,809 (0.300%).
-Thus, the spillover is roughly 35.5% of the local effect at 50 kilometers, falling to 6.2% at 550 kilometers, and zero at 1,000 kilometers and beyond.
+We apply this approach to estimate the effect of trans-city drifts of particulate matter less than 10 micrograms in diameter (PM10) on short-run manufacturing labor productivity in China using a large firm-level data set from 2001 to 2007.
+A one $\mu g/m^3$ annual increase in PM10 in a city within 50 kilometers decreases the annual labor productivity of an average firm in the focal city by CNY 16,248 (0.106%).5 This effect declines quickly to CNY 2,847 (0.019%) for nearby cities at 550-600 kilometers after which it declines slowly to zero at about 1,000 kilometers.
+This compares to a local effect of CNY 45,809 (0.300%).
+The spillover is roughly 35.5% of the local effect at 50 kilometers, falling to 6.2% at 550 kilometers, and zero at 1,000 kilometers and beyond.
 While we demonstrate the estimation approach with PM10 and productivity, it can be easily tailored to estimate the spillovers for other pollutants and other annual outcomes such as GDP, morbidity, and mortality.